 Out of the blue someone close mentions what you just thought about.

-When I’ve been feeling sad and all alone, like nobody cares, ouch!
-Out of the blue I’d get this call or message from a friend seeing how I’m going.
+When I’ve been feeling sad and all alone like nobody cares, ouch!
+Out of the blue, I’d get this call or message from a friend to see how I’m doing.
 Kinda freaky but nice.
 Has that happened to you?

 Are there unspoken communications – a connection on a higher level – going on?

 It could be just a fluke.
 You might just guess what a person is thinking.

 You might not think you’re good at mind-reading but then you have these times when you know something is off, or wrong.

 You might say “You read my mind” when another thinks alike and shares the same thoughts.

 You’re on the same wavelength, so to speak the same vibrational frequency.
 See my article: What Happens When You Raise Your Vibration?

 I had this years back with one of my preschool children parroting my thoughts.